hareyakana/hareyakana.github.io/_pages/cv.md

 * A levels, Tunku Abdul Rahman College, Malaysia, 2011
 * Master of Physics, University of Southampton, United Kingdom, 2016
   * "Flavour Composition and Energy Spectrum of Astrophysical Neutrino at IceCube", Supervised by Pasquale Di Bari
-* Ph.D in Experimental Physics, Osaka University, Japan, ~2019/2020 (expected)
+* Ph.D in Experimental Physics, Osaka University, Japan, ~2019/2020 (not completing)

 Work experience
 ======